 A few weeks ago, we shared with you some tips and tricks for setting rules in your community.
-And, since the summer officially kicked off this weekend, we’re sure there was no shortage of rule breaking in your community: loud parties that lasted well into the night, too many guests in the pool and at the grills, and plenty of cars parked where they shouldn’t be.
+Since the summer officially kicked off this weekend, we’re sure there was no shortage of rule breaking in your community: Loud parties that lasted well into the night, too many guests in the pool and at the grills, and plenty of cars parked where they shouldn’t be.

 We spoke with an expert, Marcie Williams, President of Rivergate KW Residential, a property management company specializing in multifamily properties in Florida, North Carolina, and New York.
 They key, she says, is good communication.
 Read on to see what else she had to say.

-Question: How do you decide to change building rules?
-And, how do you communicate those changes to residents?
+How do you decide to change building rules, and how do you communicate those changes to residents?

 7 Habits of Highly Successful Property Managers Guide